Abstract Submission - opening soon

+Poster presentations are visual displays of material to be presented and constitute an interactive and communicative medium, usually combining text and graphics information.
+Posters may be on any topic relevant to the conference themes.
 Posters will be displayed in the exhibition area and for the duration of the conference.
 It is expected that presenter should be available during meal breaks to discuss it with conference participants.
 Specific information regarding size and mounting requirements will be provided with the notice of acceptance.

 All accepted presenters will have the opportunity to have their full paper peer reviewed published in the Conference Proceedings with an ISBN.
 Please indicate if you will be presenting an academically oriented, professional paper for consideration for publication in the conference proceedings for which you request peer refereeing on the submission form.

 All presenting authors will be required to register and pay in order to ensure their abstract is included in the final program.
 A discounted registration is available to all presenters.
-The deadline for presenting author registration is 19th May 2014..
+The deadline for presenting author registration is Monday 25th May 2015.

-By submitting an abstract you give consent to publication of the abstract in conference material, including but not limited to, the conference blog, Book of abstracts, email promotion.
+By submitting an abstract you give consent to publication of the abstract in conference material, including but not limited to, the conference blog, book of abstracts, email promotion.

 All abstracts must be original work.
-The author is responsible for the accuracy of the abstract
+The author is responsible for the accuracy of the abstract.

 All submissions must be completed electronically via the online submission form.
 If you are unable to submit in this manner, please contact the conference secretariat for further information.